Blue Orchid.

 Do we have to buy a build from you after?

-No. You own the roadmap.
+No. You own the audit report and the roadmap.
 If you want to hand it to an in-house engineer or another vendor, that is the intended use.

 Who runs the audit?

 The same senior operator who would build the systems is the one doing the scoping.
 No handoffs to junior consultants, no offshoring, no "we'll loop in a specialist."
-The person running your interviews has shipped AI systems across real estate, agencies, SaaS, and nonprofits, and is accountable for every recommendation.
+The person running your interviews has shipped AI systems across law, private equity, real estate, agencies, e-commerce, and healthcare, and is accountable for every recommendation.

 How soon can we start?